How Does a Fetal Doppler Work?

 Fetal dopplers are safe for both professional and home use and do not require a prescription.
 All of Baby Doppler’s fetal dopplers are FDA and Health Canada registered.
 Research does not indicate any risk to the mother or the baby when a fetal doppler is used.
 In fact, diagnostic ultrasound has been used since the late 1950’s.

-The waves emitted by a fetal doppler are about 40 times lower than those emitted from an ultrasound machine.
+The waves emitted by a fetal doppler are many times higher than those emitted from an ultrasound machine.
 Ultrasound machines also use probes at a much higher frequency, which is why only trained professionals can perform an ultrasound, while anyone can safely use a fetal doppler.

 Although fetal dopplers are safe, it’s important to know that they cannot replace regular doctors’ visits.
 While the fetal doppler can provide reassurance and can help you bond with your baby before birth, it should not be used as medical advice.
 Any concerns you have should be directed to your doctor or midwife.
 With an at-home fetal doppler, a midwife can listen to the heartbeat through the phone as well.